Miri River (Sungai Miri)

 Photo courtesy of Soo Chew Studio

 The Piasau Bridge and Miri River Bridge crosses over the Miri River into the peninsula near what was formerly Piasau Camp, now known as the Piasau Nature Reserve.
 The Lutong bridge crosses the river at the curve of the river at Lutong.
+This article is from the web site miriresortcity dot com.
+If you see this sentence anywhere other than from that web site itself, then the lazy person who put that here had copied it directly from that site and failed to do some reading and editing beforehand.
 The Miri Ferry operates between the Miri Peninsula and Miri town as a third river crossing point at the tip of the peninsula, where the river flows out to sea.

 In the 1960s up until 1980s, ports were located along the river, from Miri old town reaching to the point just before Piasau Bridge.
 The port locations made for ease of offloading cargo, and so this made the Miri town and Krokop riversides common areas for businesses utilizing these ports, such as shipbuilders, shipping / forwarding agencies, car dealerships, and many more.
 The river was still shallow especially in times of low tide however, and so mostly barges and shallow vessels are able to sail up river to these locations.
 The river was also used to float timber from inland areas.
 As a result, the river was heavily polluted during this era, and many, many river cleanup projects - private, government, and voluntary were done in an attempt to reduce pollution in the past.